Sparse Tensor Additive Regression: Simulations

 It is worth noting that case 1 uses an additive model while case 2 does not.
 Therefore, the additive model assumption in our STAR method is actually mis-specified in case 2.

-Since the AMP and GP models are only applicable for two-way tensor covariates, in this simulation we only compare our STAR model with TLR.
+Since the softwares of AMP and GP models for three-way tensor covariates are not available, in this simulation we compare our STAR model only with TLR.
 We vary the sample size $n \in \{600, 1000\}$, the first-way dimension $p_1 \in \{20, 50, 200\}$, the noise level $\sigma \in \{0.1, 1\}$, and fix the second-way dimension $p_2=10$.
 Similar to previous simulations, we assume that there are $10$, $4$, and $2$ important features along the three modes of the tensor $\cX_i$, respectively.
 As shown in Table~\ref{tab:three_mode2}, the MSE of the STAR model is consistently lower than that of TLR, even in the case when the additive model is mis-specified.